PatrickGLi/Sad-Machine/README.md

 #Sad Machine

-A relaxing, entrancing game inspired by minimal design.
+An entrancing game inspired by minimal design.
 As the music emits sound, the player maneuvers between sound waves using the left and right arrow keys.

 Written in JavaScript using HTML5's Canvas.
+Enjoy!

 [Sad Machine][link]